wasmer-examples/axum-wasmer-starter/README.md

 ## Deploy on Wasmer Edge

-The easiest way to deploy your WCGI Rust app is to use the [Wasmer Edge](https://wasmer.io/products/edge).
+The easiest way to deploy your Axum Rust app is to use the [Wasmer Edge](https://wasmer.io/products/edge).

 Live example: https://wasix-axum-example.wasmer.app